GovCompass

 2 February 2025 ✅, now in force

 Prohibited AI practices (Art.
 5): All eight prohibitions are in full force.
-Organizations using AI systems that fall within the prohibited categories must have decommissioned or modified those systems.
-Enforcement actions have begun in multiple EU member states.
+Organizations using AI systemsAI systemA machine-based system that, for explicit or implicit objectives, infers from input how to generate outputs (predictions, content, recommendations or decisions) that can influence physical or virtual environments.
+The OECD-style definition followed by the EU AI Act.Open full entry → that fall within the prohibited categories must have decommissioned or modified those systems.
+Supervisors in several member states have opened investigations.

-AI LiteracyAI literacySufficient understanding of AI's workings, capabilities and risks for one's role — an explicit expectation for provider and deployer staff under the EU AI Act.Open full entry → (Art.
+AI LiteracyAI literacySufficient understanding of AI's workings, capabilities and risks for one's role, an explicit expectation for provider and deployer staff under the EU AI Act.Open full entry → (Art.
 4): The obligation to ensure sufficient AI literacy among staff dealing with AI systems is in force.
 Training programs should be operational.

 2 August 2025 ✅, now in force

 GPAI obligations (Art.
-52–55): Obligations for providers of general-purpose AIgeneral-purpose AIA model trained on broad data that can be adapted to many downstream tasks; the AI Act sets specific obligations for it, with extra duties when it poses systemic risk.Open full entry → models, including transparencytransparencyOpenness about the fact that AI is used and how it operates in general: disclosures, documentation, notices.
+52–55): Obligations for providers of general-purpose AI modelsgeneral-purpose AI modelEU AI Act term for a model displaying significant generality and capable of many distinct tasks, typically integrated into downstream systems; carries its own obligation set, with extra duties for models posing systemic risk.Open full entry →, including transparencytransparencyOpenness about the fact that AI is used and how it operates in general: disclosures, documentation, notices.
 Pairs with explainability, which addresses individual outcomes.Open full entry → requirements, copyright policy, technical documentationtechnical documentationRecords a provider must compile and keep for a high-risk AI system to demonstrate conformity, covering its design, data, testing, risk management and monitoring.Open full entry →, and (for systemic risksystemic riskEU AI Act category for the most capable general-purpose models (presumed above a training-compute threshold), triggering extra duties: evaluations, adversarial testing, incident reporting, cybersecurity.Open full entry → models) adversarial testing, are in force.

 2 August 2026 ⚠️, approaching (2 months away)

 Full applicability: the regulation's general provisions and the national governancegovernanceThe system through which an organization steers itself: corporate governance, risk management, compliance, lines of accountability, risk appetite, and the operating model.
 It exists across everything the organization does, before and beyond AI.
 AI governance is this same system extended for AI.
 See AI governance, governance design, execution level.Open full entry → structures apply from this date.
 Note: there is no separate, earlier high-risk deadline for the public sector.
-Standalone Annex IIIAnnex IIIThe EU AI Act's list of high-risk use-case areas — biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, justice.Open full entry → high-risk obligations (Art.
-26, FRIAFRIAFundamental Rights Impact Assessment — required of public bodies and certain private deployers before using some high-risk AI systems under the EU AI Act.Open full entry → under Art.
+Standalone Annex IIIAnnex IIIThe EU AI Act's list of high-risk use-case areas: biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, justice.Open full entry → high-risk obligations (Art.
+26, FRIAFRIAFundamental Rights Impact Assessment: required of public bodies and certain private deployers before using some high-risk AI systems under the EU AI Act.Open full entry → under Art.
 27, registration) apply from 2 December 2027 for all sectors, public and private alike (see below).

-Codes of practicecodes of practiceVoluntary guidance under the AI Act, notably for general-purpose AI, that helps providers show compliance until harmonized standards exist.Open full entry →: GPAI providers must comply with the EU AI Office's approved codes of practice.
+Codes of practicecodes of practiceVoluntary guidance under the AI Act, notably for general-purpose AI, that helps providers show compliance until harmonized standards exist.Open full entry →: GPAI providers must comply with the EU AI OfficeAI OfficeThe European Commission body that coordinates implementation of the EU AI Act and supervises general-purpose AI models.
+National market surveillance authorities enforce the Act for most AI systems; the AI Office is the central point for the general-purpose AI layer.
+See general-purpose AI, EU AI Act.Open full entry →'s approved codes of practice.

 2 December 2027 🔜, NEW omnibus deadline